Ovingham: Transport

 The village is served by Prudhoe railway station on the Tyne Valley Line.
 The line was opened in 1838, and links the city of Newcastle upon Tyne in Tyne and Wear with Carlisle in Cumbria.
 The line follows the course of the River Tyne through Northumberland.

 Passenger services on the Tyne Valley Line are operated by Northern.
 The line is also heavily used for freight.
-The railway station is across the River Tyne on the south bank of the river.
+The railway station is across the River Tyne on the south bank of the river technically not in Ovingham but in the neighbouring small town Prudhoe.